Obarun/66/doc/66-resolve.md

 resolve [ -h ] [ -n ] [ -f field,... ] service
 ```

 This command displays the contents of the service's *resolve* file.
-This file are used internally by the `66` program to know *service* information.
+This file is used internally by the `66` program to know *service* information.

 [Resolve](66-deeper.html#resolve-files) files are at the core of `66` for service information.
 They are used internally by `66` to build the dependency graph, ascertain file locations, storing the parse process result of a service, and other critical aspects of a service.